 Journey of Hope Divorce Recovery Series

-St. Joseph Parish in Placentia is sponsoring a 13-week Journey of Hope Divorce Recovery Series on Wednesday evenings from 7-8:30 pm beginning Wednesday, September 13, 2023 through December 13th (except for November 22nd).
+St. Joseph Parish in Placentia is sponsoring a 13-week Journey of Hope Divorce Recovery Series on Wednesday evenings from 7-8:30 pm beginning Wednesday, January 10 to April 10, 2024.
 The series offers much needed support, healing and help to answer questions asked as a result of a separation or divorce.

 The program is designed to help divorced and separated Catholics recover by more fully learning and living their faith.
 The sessions will be held in person and online.

 For more information or to register, call or email Carol Koppenheffer at 714 528-1487 or [email protected].

 North American Conference of Separated & Divorced Catholics provides Support for families experiencing separation and divorce.

 Programs created just for divorced Catholics to help you move forward with hope and confidence.

 The Mercedarian friars offer priestly consultations and other resources for families in crisis and for those affected by divorce and separation.
 For more information on their services, visit their website For the Divorced at https://www.nonnatus.org/forthedivorced.html